 Hearing this, the leader decided that we will travel during the night when the sand cools down and will camp in the day.
 Considering the night travel, he hired a guide, who could help them to cross the desert during the night.

-With the help of the guide, they started their journey in the desert, with the guide leading the way and followed by all tradesman who traveled in their respective caravan pulled by camels.
+With the help of the guide, they started their journey in the desert, with the guide leading the way and followed by all tradesmen who traveled in their respective caravan pulled by camels.
 And after a couple of nights, they were able to cross 3/4th of the desert.

 On the third night, they started their journey again.
 After some time, the guide considering that its the last night before we cross the desert, relaxed, and fell asleep.
 Because of this, his camel started turning to the side and other camels behind started following.

-All the camels went in a big circle until they ended up in the same place where they had started from last night.
+All the camels went in a big circle until they ended up in the same place where they had started last night.

 When the sun came up, people realized that they were back at the same spot where they camped last night.
 Realizing the situation, all tradesmen worried that they have very little water which is not enough to cross the desert.
 And they started blaming the leader and guide “Without water how we can survive in this hot desert?